XronosSchedulingLtd/schedulerapidocs/events.rst

 These are:

-.. list-table:: Event parameters
-   :widths: 40 200 40
-   :header-rows: 1

-   * - Field name
-     - Meaning
-     - Comment
-   * - body
+body
-     - A title for the event.
+        A title for the event.
 This is what will be shown in the usual Scheduler event display.
 Simple explanatory text.

-     - Required field
+        Required field

-   * - event_category_id
+event_category_id
-     - Every event must have an event category.
+        Every event must have an event category.
 This might be "Lesson", "Meeting", "Performance", or anything else set up by your system administrator.
 In this field pass the numeric id of your chosen category.
 What this is will depend on your system, but on the demonstration system you can use a value of 20, which is "Meeting".

-     - Required field
+        Required field

-   * - all_day_field
+all_day_field
-     - Pass true for an all day event, and false for a timed event.
+        Pass true for an all day event, and false for a timed event.

-     - Default: false
+        Default: false

-   * - starts_at_text
+starts_at_text
-     - The starting date or date/time of the event in textual format.
+        The starting date or date/time of the event in textual format.
 For an all-day event, pass just a date in ISO format, e.g. "2019-04-01".
 For a timed event, pass a date and time, e.g. "2019-04-01 12:27".

-     - Required field
+        Required field

-   * - ends_at_text
+ends_at_text
-     - The ending date or date/time in textual format.
+        The ending date or date/time in textual format.
 For a timed event, this will default to being the same as the start time, giving an event of zero duration.
 For an all day event, it will default to a duration of 1 day.
 When giving an explicit end date for an all day event, give an inclusive date.
 If your event runs from the 1st to the 3rd, pass an end_date_text of the 3rd.

-     - Optional
+        Optional

 .. note::